speciationgenomics/speciationgenomics.github.io/_pages/Introduction_to_R.md

 data(package = "ggplot2")
 ```

-Now we know how to install and load `ggplot2`, we are ready to learn to actually use that... but that is for the next chapter!
+Now we know how to install and load `ggplot2`, we are ready to learn to actually use that... but that is for the next session!

 Going further
 -------------

 Since R is so widely used, there are many excellent resources out there to help you learn your way.
-Our introduction is just one of them and so here we point you towards some good examples for developing and honing your understanding of working with R.
+This introduction is just one of them and so here we point you towards some good examples for developing and honing your understanding of working with R.

 -   [Datacamp has an excellent, free introduction to R](https://www.datacamp.com/courses/free-introduction-to-r)
 -   [The R Core team provide an indepth introduction to R on CRAN](https://cran.r-project.org/)